 Paul S. Brentlinger

-With an already impressive history of supporting entrepreneurship at the University of Michigan Business School, Paul Brentlinger, increased that commitment in 2001 by funding an entrepreneurial case writing program.
+With an impressive history of supporting entrepreneurship at the University of Michigan Business School, Paul Brentlinger, increased that commitment in 2001 by funding an entrepreneurial case writing program.
 The program provides students with valuable insight into today's issues facing entrepreneurs.
 The cases present an entrepreneurial company's growth, management, or positioning within the marketplace and are used to teach entrepreneurship to students in the classroom.
 As an inaugural member of the Wolverine Venture Fund Advisory Board, where he served from 1998-2003, his investment acumen helped to mold the next generation of University of Michigan venture capitalists.

 Mary L. Campbell